 Scholars agree it was written in Egypt for an audience of Gnostic Christians who greatly revered Melchizedek because he was a former incarnation of the Saviour.

-My cellular memory tells me that Melchizedek was not a misogynist but was opposed to Mary Magdalene because of her relationship with Yeshua.
+I believe Melchizedek was opposed to Mary Magdalene because of her relationship with Yeshua.

-Jude was undoubtedly aware of this and did not share other gnostic communities great reverence for Melchizedek.
+The author was clearly aware of this and did not share other gnostic communities great reverence for Melchizedek.

 #angels #egypt #gnostic #melchizedek #naghammadi #spiritual